 There is an Old Testament idiom, commonly used in connection with prophecy, whereby a future action is represented as having occurred already.
 The author’s design is to stress the certainty of the projected event.
-One scholar has characterized this usage as “the perfect [a verbal Hebrew form denoting completed action] of confidence” (J. Wash Watts, A Survey of Syntax in the Hebrew Old Testament, Nashville: Broadman, 1951, p.
-17).
+One scholar has characterized this usage as “the perfect [a verbal Hebrew form denoting completed action] of confidence” (Watts 1951, 17).

 Hosea employed this idiom to declare Jehovah’s firm intention to punish his people for their rebellion.
 The prophet has the Lord saying, “My people are destroyed for a lack of knowledge” (Hos.
 4:6; cf. Isa.
 5:13).
 Though spoken years before the Assyrian captivity transpired, the invasion was depicted as if it had happened already — because the result, as orchestrated by the Lord, was assured (cf. Isa.
 10:5ff).